Legal status and local government of Kyiv: Local government

 The popularly elected Kyiv City Council is the city-level legislative body of Kyiv, with a broad scope of jurisdiction over the local issues.
 The council is chaired by the Mayor of Kyiv, who is independently elected by a separate popular election.

 Under the Constitution of Ukraine, the term of office of the heads of villages and towns and the council members of these villages and towns is five years.

 Kyiv City State Administration is the national-level branch of the Government of Ukraine that administers Kyiv, the capital of Ukraine — a "City with special status".

 The President of Ukraine appoints the Head of the City State Administration.
 Traditionally, unlike other similar appointments in Ukraine, this appointment was purely formal, because the Constitutional Court of Ukraine ruled that the elected city mayor was to be also appointed as the head of the City State Administration.
 This provision is unique, as other similar appointments of the local administration chiefs throughout Ukraine are made by the agreement of the president and the prime pinister; only in Kyiv, the mayor or council chairperson may combine their elected position with the executive position in the local State Administration.
 However, this system was ended in 2010 when Parliament empowered the president to replace the mayor as head of the state administration which the person of the president's choosing.

-The central executive power is also represented on the lowest raions level of city authority.
-There are State Administrations, Internal Affairs (police) Department and other executive bodies in each of Kyiv's raions.
+The central executive power is also represented on the lowest district level of city authority.
+There are State Administrations, Internal Affairs (police) Department and other executive bodies in each of Kyiv's districts.